asnorkin/emulator_pdp11/README.md

 Registers are implemented as set of 8 WORD (2 byte size) registers: R0-R5, SP, PC.

-Flagss C, V, Z, N, T are implemented.
+Flags C, V, Z, N, T are implemented.

 ### GUI
-GUI supports simple IO, debug and visualisation tools like you are using real PDP or even cool :)
+GUI supports a simple IO, debug and visualisation tools like you are using real PDP or even cool :)

 ## Example program